 Should you start your contractor business as a sole trader or a company?

-In summary, Sole trader structures are cheap and easy to setup but are more risky as the owner will be personally liable for the business.
-Companies are slightly more expensive but offers better protection, less risk and more flexibility in terms of tax purposes.
-If you intend on growth, a company structure maybe more ideal for you.
+In a nutshell, sole trader structures are cheap and easy to set up but are riskier as the owner will be personally liable for the business.
+Companies are slightly more expensive but offer better protection, less risk and more flexibility in terms of tax purposes.
+If you intend on growth, a company structure may be more ideal for you.

 Separate business bank accounts(recommended, but not compulsory) – bank fees may apply.